python-zk/kazoo/docs/basic_usage.rst

 =================

 Connections to Zookeeper may get interrupted if the Zookeeper server goes down or becomes unreachable.
-By default, kazoo does not retry commands so these failures will result in an exception being raised.
+By default, kazoo does not retry commands, so these failures will result in an exception being raised.
 To assist with failures kazoo comes with a :meth:`~kazoo.client.KazooClient.retry` helper that will retry a function should one of the Zookeeper connection exceptions get raised.